cpang4/projects/Blackjack Game/README.md

 -If multiple players (but not dealer) get 21, prints out the winners that it is a tie between.
 -If every player scores > 21, dealer wins by default
 -If nobody gets 21 but < 21, the player closest to 21 wins.
 (If multiple same scores, prints out the winners that tied)

-The code is posted within this folder, and you can also find a HTML Doc showing a sample play.